jtorral/patroniTraining/README.md

     | pgha2  | pgha2 | Replica | running |  1 |   0/4000000 |   0 |  0/4000000 |   0 |
     +--------+-------+---------+---------+----+-------------+-----+------------+-----+

-So at this point we have two of our 3 patroni database servers up and running now.
+At this point we have two of our 3 patroni database servers up and running now.

 Lets repeat the process for node pgha3